RyuTsuki08/RyuTsuki08/README.md

 ### Hi there 👋

 this is my profile, welcome.
 I'm learning python and javaScript.
-I know, html and css3 and librarys like bootstraps, and more.
+I know html and css3 and librarys like bootstraps, and more.
 And I'm learning too, ReactJs in the side to Front-end.
-And i'm working with nodeJs in the side to Back-end; and i want to learn will to do with  Django.
+And i'm working with nodeJs in the side to Back-end and i want to learn to do it with  Django.

 Well, i have work!